tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

   ![fb_nasdaq.png](Images/fb_nasdaq.png)

-* Load the saved file into Pandas.
+* Load the saved file into Pandas, and output the data to the screen.
 Use the `index_col`, `parse_dates`, and `infer_datetime_format` attributes to create a DatetimeIndex (based off of `Trader DATE`) for date range manipulation.
 Emphasize to students that these attributes are used to ensure Pandas interprets the date index as a date object.

   ```python
   # Read in CSV data